-This Homemade Hamburger Helper is easy to make, requires no fancy ingredients, is ready in 30 minutes, and is a meal the whole family will love!
+My Homemade Hamburger Helper is easy to make, requires no fancy ingredients, ready in 30 minutes, and is a meal the whole family will love.
+Learn how to make hamburger helper at home for an easy weeknight dinner idea!

-This is probably one of my kid’s favorite meals.
-I mean they could eat this for breakfast, lunch, snack, and dinner.
+This is probably one of my children’s favorite meals.
+I mean, they could eat my hamburger helper recipe for breakfast, lunch, snack, and dinner — along with pancakes, pizza, and PB&J. My kids are normal, right?

 Another reader, Rob says “Whole family loved this meal.
 It was so quick and easy to make and even my fussiest eater cleared his plate!”